 UVB (ultraviolet B).
 Your doctor can treat you with UVB rays from a phototherapy machine in his office.
 You can also get one to use at home.
 But the lamps can give off ultraviolet A (UVA) rays.
 These are the ultraviolet rays linked to skin cancer.
 Talk to your doctor about how to protect yourself from the cancer risk while being treated.

 PUVA (psoralen plus ultraviolet A).
 This treatment combines UVA lamp sessions with a drug called psoralen.
-You either take the drug as a pill or put it on your skin as a cream.
+You either take the drug as a pill or put it on your skin as a cream, lotion, gel, solution, or ointment.
 It makes your skin more sensitive to light.
 The process is called photochemotherapy.
 You'll probably go to your doctor's office 2 or 3 times a week for a total of 25 sessions.

 PUVA clears up psoriasis quickly with long-lasting results.
 But using it for a long time can raise your chances of skin cancer.
 Because of that, it’s typically only recommended for severe cases or when other treatments haven't worked.